Kenneth Williams: Diaries and biographies

 In April 2008 Radio 4 broadcast the two-part The Pain of Laughter: The Last Days of Kenneth Williams.
 The programmes were researched and written by Wes Butters and narrated by Rob Brydon.
 Butters purchased a collection of Williams's personal belongings from the actor's godson, Robert Chidell, to whom they had been bequeathed.

 The first of the programmes said that, towards the end of his life and struggling with depression and ill health, Williams abandoned Christianity following discussions with the poet Philip Larkin.
-Williams had been brought up a Wesleyan and then a Methodist, though he spent much of his life struggling with Christianity's teachings on homosexuality.
+Williams had been brought up as a Methodist in the Wesleyan Methodist Church (which united with the Primitive Methodist Church and the United Methodist Church in 1932 to form the Methodist Church of Great Britain), though he spent much of his life struggling with Christianity's teachings on homosexuality.

-Kenneth Williams Unseen by Wes Butters and Russell Davies, the first Williams biography in 15 years, was published in October 2008.
+Kenneth Williams Unseen by Wes Butters and Russell Davies, the first Williams biography in 15 years, was published by HarperCollins in October 2008.

 An authorised biography, Born Brilliant: The Life of Kenneth Williams, by Christopher Stevens, was published in October 2010.
 This drew for the first time on the full Williams archive of diaries and letters, which had been stored in a London bank for 15 years following publication of edited extracts.
 The biography notes that Williams used a variety of handwriting styles and colours in his journals, switching between different hands on the page.

+September 2025 saw the publication of Beyond Our Kenneth, a work of imagination continuing Kenneth Williams' diaries as if he had not died in 1988.

 Portrayals

-David Benson's 1996 Edinburgh Fringe show, Think No Evil of Us: My Life with Kenneth Williams, saw Benson playing Williams; after touring, the show ran in London's West End.
+David Benson's 1996 Edinburgh Fringe show Think No Evil of Us: My Life with Kenneth Williams saw Benson playing Williams; after touring, the show ran in London's West End.
 Benson reprised his performance at the 2006 Edinburgh Fringe and continues to tour.

 Williams was played by Adam Godley in Terry Johnson's play Cleo, Camping, Emmanuelle and Dick, which premiered at the National Theatre in 1998.
 Godley reprised the role in the subsequent film adaptation, Cor, Blimey!

-In 2006, Williams' life was the subject of the television play Kenneth Williams: Fantabulosa!.
+In 2006, Williams' life was the subject of the television play Kenneth Williams: Fantabulosa!
 Michael Sheen portrayed Williams.

 Recognition

 A flat in the Osnaburgh Street block in which Williams lived from 1972 until his death was bought by Rob Brydon and Julia Davis for the writing of their comedy series Human Remains.
 The building was demolished in 2007.

 Williams is commemorated by a blue plaque at the address of his father's barber shop, 57 Marchmont Street, London, where he lived from 1935 to 1956.
 The plaque was unveiled on 11 October 2009 by Leslie Phillips, Bill Pertwee and Nicholas Parsons, with whom Williams performed.

-On 22 February 2014—on what would have been Williams' 88th birthday—an English Heritage blue plaque was unveiled at Farley Court off Marylebone Road, where Williams lived between 1963 and 1970.
-Speaking at the ceremony, his Carry On co-star Barbara Windsor said: "Kenny was a one off, a true original".
+On 22 February 2014, on what would have been Williams' 88th birthday, an English Heritage blue plaque was unveiled at Farley Court off Marylebone Road, where Williams lived between 1963 and 1970.
+Speaking at the ceremony, his Carry On co-star Barbara Windsor said: "Kenny was a one-off, a true original".